philstutorials/philstutorials.github.io/CPSC359W.md

 In the first tutorial we'll look at framebuffer programming.
 > [Slides](https://slides.com/pathomas/frame-buffers#/) and [example w/ animation mod](https://github.com/philstutorials/philstutorials.github.io/raw/master/_data/09_FrameBufDecember 3rd, 2018fer_Animation.zip)

 In the second tutorial you will succeed in finishing your final assignment.
-Also, someone remond me to talk about what to do about assignment demos.
+Also, someone remind me to discuss what to do about assignment demos.

 ### THANKS FOR BEING GOOD STUDENTS
 ### GOOD LUCK ON FINALS FOLKS!